Kiiyya/BattleFox/README.md

 - [ ] Implement more commands.
 - [ ] Various to-dos and fix-mes scattered in the code.
 - [ ] Write mapvote plugin etc on top of this.
+- [ ] Build a pool of RCON TCP connections to handle many queries at a time (since RCON only allows one packet per game server tick, i.e. 33ms on 30Hz servers).
+Maybe extend to events too, since sequence IDs for events seem to be retained even across TCP connections.